Operator algebras generated by left invertibles: Properties of Left Invertible Operators and

 \section{Properties of Left Invertible Operators and $\A_T$}

 The focus of this section is elementary properties of left invertible operators and the algebra $\A_T$.
-We will begin by discussing the Moore-Penrose inverse of a closed range operator formally, and then move on to list some basic facts about left invertible operators frequently used.
+We will begin by discussing some basic facts about left invertible operators frequently used.
 In order to make meaningful headway, we impose a Fredholm condition on our left invertibles.
 We then discover some coarse properties of the algebra $\A_T$, noting that a dense set may be written as finite rank operator plus polynomials in $T$ and $T^\dagger$.
 This initiates our description of $\A_T$ as compact perturbations of Laurent series.
 Drawing on analogies with isometric operators, we describe a non-degeneracy condition of left invertible operators called analytic.
 This allows one to build a type of basis on which $T$ acts like a shift operator.
 We conclude this section by demonstrating that one cannot hope to recover a decomposition exactly like the Wold decomposition for left invertible operators.